-A Kid Begged The Toys "R" Us Bankruptcy Judge Not To Close The Stores In This Persuasive Letter
+A Kid Begged A Judge To Keep Toys "R" Us Stores Open With This Persuasive Letter

 Nothing beats the experience of going to a toy store when you're a kid.
 Maybe it is because you're seeing all of those toys from the commercials (and YouTube unboxings for the first time) or maybe it is because toy stores seem like an endless opportunity for fun.
 Whatever the case may be, shopping on Amazon for toys pales in comparison to the real deal.
 And even young kids are aware of that.
 I mean, this kid begged the Toys "R" Us bankruptcy judge not to close the popular chain's stores and his passion for the keeping them could not be any more valid.

 There is no denying that when kids are passionate about things, there is no stopping them.
 Some kids write their senators about the dangers of climate change.
 Other kids write the President of the United States asking if they can mow the White House lawn.
 But this one 9-year-old, Andrew, wrote to judge Keith Phillips in the Eastern District of Virginia, asking him if he could keep Toys "R" Us open.
 I don't blame him — toy stores are the best thing to be passionate about at a young age.

 Andrew's letter was written for a good reason.
 Earlier this month, the major toy retailer filed for voluntary Chapter 11 bankruptcy to relieve itself of debt, according to CNBC.
 In other words, it will restructure its debt and give itself some "financial flexibility" without having to close all of the stores.